bbepis/XUnity.AutoTranslator/README.md

 Oh, and it is also capable of doing some basic image loading/dumping.
 Go to the [Texture Translation](#texture-translation) section to find out more.

-If you intend on redistributing this plugin as part of a translation suite for a game, please read [this section](#regarding-redistribution).
+If you intend on redistributing this plugin as part of a translation suite for a game, please read [this section](#regarding-redistribution) and the section regarding [manual translations](#manual-translations) so you understand how the plugin operates.

 From version 3.0.0 it is possible to implement custom translators.
 See [this section](#implementing-a-translator) for more info.